philwo/siso/README.md

 The projects that import //build/config from Chromium might be able to use Siso.
 However, they are not tested or supported, yet.

+As of Apr 2025, Siso built-in remote exec client is used for Chromium and Chrome builders.

 As of Nov 2024, Siso is used by default for Chromium build on gLinux machine.

 As of July 2024, Siso is used in all Chromium and Chrome builders, including official